tardate/LittleArduinoProjects/README.md

-# 203 Little Arduino and Electronics Projects
+# 204 Little Arduino and Electronics Projects
-> Latest addition:sparkles: [HomopolarMotor](./Kinetics/HomopolarMotor) - build a basic homopolar motor
+> Latest addition:sparkles: [TemperatureLoggerTypeK](./playground/TemperatureLoggerTypeK) - simple high-temperature monitor using Type K (differential) and LM35 (cold-junction) sensors

 Just my collection of electronics projects, many involving an Arduino in one way or another.